RadekJelen/currency-converter-React/README.md

 <br>

 ## 📝 Description
 This is a simple currency converter.
 Created with react technology.
 A currency calculator, convert PLN to currently 3 currencies **( EURO, USD, GBP )** of your choice.

 The project also displays the date and the user's current time.

+Now you can convert PLN to any currency you want.
+Currency rates are taken from external API every time you open or reload the website.

 <br>